yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 {{< /note >}}

-For range-partitioned tables, you can use the `SPLIT AT VALUES` clause to set split points to pre-split range-sharded tables.
+For range-partitioned tables, you can use the `SPLIT AT VALUES` clause to set split points to presplit range-sharded tables.

 **Example**